 - If the land has a dwelling on site (shed/workshop etc.)

-Once a planning application is submitted, the council have 60 business days to determine approval.
-This may seem like a long time, hence why Evoke Living Homes make sure the planning process is one of our first steps when progressing with a job.
-This allows us for the organisation of all all other approvals whilst waiting for planning approval to be granted.
+Once a planning application is submitted, the council has 60 business days to determine approval.
+This may seem like a long time, hence why Evoke Living Homes makes sure the planning process is one of our first steps when progressing with a job.
+This allows us for the organisation of all other approvals whilst waiting for planning approval to be granted.

-As standard, Evoke Living Homes submits all building permits as certified – meaning the shire is limited to 10 business days to decide on the application, opposed to 25 business days with an uncertified permit.
-All this means is that we engage an independent assessor to review your plans and specifications, planning approvals, BAL and energy certificates, structural engineered plans and pest management systems, before we are supplied with a Certificate of Design Compliance (BA3) to submit to the local council.
+As standard, Evoke Living Homes submits all building permits as certified – meaning the shire is limited to 10 business days to decide on the application, as opposed to 25 business days with an uncertified permit.
+All this means is that we engage an independent assessor to review your plans and specifications, planning approvals, BAL and energy certificates, structural engineered plans, and pest management systems before we are supplied with a Certificate of Design Compliance (BA3) to submit to the local council.